pingcap/blog/2017-05-23-perconalive17.md

 However, there comes a situation that there are too much data in Region 1 and it needs to be split.

-It’s easy if there is only one Region 1, but in this case, we have three replicas.
+It's easy if there is only one Region 1, but in this case, we have three replicas.
 How can all the replicas be split safely?
 The answer is also Raft.
-Let’s see how it works.
+Let's see how it works.

 ![Step 2 of Region splitting](media/image_3.png)